Shannon-Goddard/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview
-The analysis of the school district:
+Here is a list of deliverables for the analysis of the school district:
 - A high-level snapshot of the district's key metrics, presented in a table format
 - An overview of the key metrics for each school, presented in a table format
 - Tables presenting each of the following metrics: